Temu Pallets: Complete Guide for Resellers 2026

 Temu pallets flow into resale channels through several pathways:

-• Direct liquidation partnerships: Temu works with liquidation platforms to process returned inventory at scale
+• Direct liquidation partnerships: Temu works with established B2B liquidation platforms such as B-Stock and Liquidation.com to process returned inventory at scale.
+These partnerships typically offer the best transparency, with some condition disclosure and category-level manifests.

-• Third-party brokers: Licensed resellers purchase pallets and resell to smaller buyers
+• Third-party brokers: Licensed resellers purchase pallets directly from Temu’s liquidation channels, then break them down and resell individual pallets to smaller buyers at a markup.
+This adds a layer of cost and reduces transparency.

-• Regional distributors: Some regional resellers aggregate pallets for local market resale
+• Regional distributors: Some regional resellers aggregate pallets for local market resale, often targeting specific buyer segments (clothing resellers, electronics refurbishers, etc.).

 Temu Pallet Sourcing Channels